xiepei1/xiepei1/README.md

 Hello!
 My name is [Xie Pei](https://www.linkedin.com/in/pei-xie/) (Pei is my first name actually), and I am a CAE simulation engineer in areas of automotive electronics, as well as a developer @[Bosch](https://en.wikipedia.org/wiki/Robert_Bosch_GmbH).

+### Personal Motivation

+- I am passionate about bring OpenSource and its style working into traditional mechanical engineering world, to make a difference there
+- I enjoy bringing cutting edge technologies to improve the state-of-the-art in my responsibility area such as automotive reliability engineering and simulations
+- I love to develop communities and enhance community bonds via free knowledge sharing, transparent documentation and personal networking

+### Technical Experiences

-- 🔭 I am a seasoned developer of [Ansys](http://www.ansys.com/)-based automated [FEM](https://en.wikipedia.org/wiki/Finite_element_method) simulations, and internally at Bosch proposed pyact concept to bridge the Ansys ACT components and dedicated simulation workflows
+- I am a seasoned developer of [Ansys](http://www.ansys.com/)-based automated [FEM](https://en.wikipedia.org/wiki/Finite_element_method) simulations, and internally at Bosch proposed and developed pyact concept to bridge the Ansys ACT components and dedicated simulation workflows

+- I am also a seasoned Python developer, developing Bosch internal reliability toolchains and platforms to facilitate knowledge exchange via internal Python packages, Restful APIs, and web applications

-- 🔭 I work on research projects focusing on [hybrid modeling](https://mathematicsinindustry.springeropen.com/articles/10.1186/s13362-022-00123-0) industrialization for electronic components
+- I work on research projects focusing on [hybrid modeling](https://mathematicsinindustry.springeropen.com/articles/10.1186/s13362-022-00123-0), machine learning / AI industrialization for electronic components and automotive ECU designs

-- 👯 I am passionate about bring OpenSource and its style working into traditional mechanical engineering world, to make a difference there
+- I am a FEM simulation specialist, and >8 years working experiences of automotive reliability simulation & engineering with focus on solder joint reliability of electronic components

+### Organizational Leadership Experiences

-- 👯 I am a team leader within my organization, an envanglist for Python and GitHub within my community
+- I am a team leader within my organization, managing a team of 10 colleagues in R&D area
+- I am also a virtual international organization leader, leading a community specialized at simulation, with 18 team members from China, Germany, Hungary and Portugal

+### Personal Life

-- ⚡ Besides my coding and data science work at Bosch, I am also a landscape photographer, a Japanese speaking beginner, light Nintendo Switch player, and taking care of 2 cats
+- Besides my coding and data science work at Bosch, I am also a landscape photographer, a Japanese speaking beginner, light Nintendo Switch player, and taking care of 2 cats

 ### My Resume